nuotsu/Homescreens/README.md

 - Need to do comprehensive research on the 4 artists
     - Teppei Koseki's _1981-2001._
 - Getting information of where to get/borrow projectors
-- Suggesting my idea of asking participants to include 3 words that describe themselves when uploading their homescreen.
+- Suggesting my idea of asking participants to include 3 words that describe themselves when uploading their homescreen
 - Possibly add sound or music to the installation

 ###### _Meeting 5_ :&nbsp; Steve Durie &nbsp;|&nbsp; Feb 14, 2018
 - How to connect multiple projectors to one laptop
 - suggestion of possibly getting a Mac mini to use as a third computer to connect one projector
 - My personal computer will connect to the remaining two projectors

+###### _Meeting 6_ :&nbsp; Andrew Blanton &nbsp;|&nbsp; Feb 15, 2018
+- Testing connection of two projectors to one laptop with Matrox TripleHead2Go
+- Asking to borrow large screen for projections